Nice for a quick round! Accuracy over Distance

 - Baskets are really starting to show their age.
 As I understand it, some of the locals stated that they are in the process of installing new ones.
 They could really improve this layout by installing some extra sleeves and having alternate pin positions.

 - This plot of land is really flat.

 Other Thoughts: I would love a course like this near me.
 This is an easy but challenging enough course to be interesting which favors accuracy over distance.
-I honestly believe that players at all levels would have a good time here so that makes this a fantastic course to introduce newbs to the sport.
+I honestly believe that players at all levels (except for maybe Am2s and above) would have a good time here so that makes this a fantastic course to introduce newbs to the sport.

 2 of 2 people found this review helpful.

 1 Helpful / 2 Not